-We will update you on what’s happening in the Hive via Class Dojo.
-Please check the Class Dojo app regularly as this is how we communicate all the information you need to know.
-It’s also a quick and easy way for us to message each other and we always aim to respond, within school hours, as quickly as we can.
-We will regularly put photos on there too so keep an eye out!
-Please also remember to check the St Michaels in the Hamlet tab on Dojo, as whole school activities will go on there.
+We will update you on what’s happening in the Hive via the Hive email.
+Please also check the St Michael in the Hamlet tab on Dojo, as whole school activities will go on there.
 You can also see what’s going on in the wider school community on our Twitter feed – @st_michaels_ham.

 Below you will find important dates and information for the Hive, our curriculum newsletter and topic webs to see what exciting things the Hive will be learning about this year!

-PE – Children have PE sessions on Wednesday afternoons and will come to school wearing their PE kits (white top, dark jogging bottoms / leggings, school jumper, cardigan or hoodie and trainers).
-This year P.E. will be taught by Ms Bennett who is a familiar face to the Hive pupils.
+PE – Children have PE sessions on Monday afternoons and will come to school wearing their PE kits (white top, dark jogging bottoms / leggings, school jumper, cardigan or hoodie and trainers).

 Water Bottles – We encourage all children to bring a water bottle in school to stay hydrated!